VoxeLibre/VoxeLibre/releasenotes/0_90-the-dynamic-release.md

 ### Crash fixes
 * Fixed a crash when entering a world with corrupted entities – by teknomunk
 * Fixed a rare crash and a few related bugs when placing underworld vines – by teknomunk

+##  0.90.1 hotfix
+* Made mobs drop loot at their death position despite knockback – by Herowl
+* Fixed minecarts driven by players grabbing mobs – by farfind
+* Fixed mob armor texture usage – by Herowl
+* Fixed chicken and llama heads "disappearing" – by Archie
+* Fixed stalker fuse animation – by Herowl
+* Fixed deprecation warnings – by teknomunk
+* Updated Brazilian Portuguese translation – by newrizen
+* Updated official Lemmy link – by Herowl
+* Fixed a crash related to anvil – by Herowl